Thermal-Drift Sampling: Generating Thermal Ensembles for Learning Many-Body Systems

-\paragraph*{Introduction.---}Considerable attention has been directed toward the generation of random quantum states, which offers a resource analogous to random numbers in classical stochastic theories~\cite{maziero2015random}.
-Ensembles of random pure states underpin our understanding of quantum complexity, chaos~\cite{choi2023preparing}, and quantum metrology~\cite{oszmaniec2016random}, with direct relevance to quantum circuits~\cite{liu2023observation,magesan2011scalable}, black-hole physics~\cite{hayden2007blacka}, and quantum supremacy experiments~\cite{arute2019quantum,boixo2018characterizing}.
-Haar random states exhibit universal entanglement and spectral properties predicted by random matrix theory, making them indispensable for benchmarking quantum devices~\cite{dankert2009exacta,magesan2011scalable} and probing the limits of classical simulability~\cite{maziero2015random,odavic2023random}.
-As quantum processors scale up, the controlled generation of such random pure states has become both a theoretical testbed for many-body physics and a practical diagnostic for near-term quantum hardware~\cite{liu2023observation}.
+\paragraph*{Introduction.---} Random quantum states are a fundamental resource in quantum information science~\cite{khemani2017critical} which exhibit universal entanglement and spectral properties predicted by random matrix theory, making them indispensable for benchmarking quantum devices~\cite{dankert2009exacta,magesan2011scalable} and probing the limits of classical simulability~\cite{maziero2015random,odavic2023random}.
+They are essential for understanding quantum chaos~\cite{choi2023preparing} and black-hole physics~\cite{hayden2007blacka}, and serve as testbeds for quantum supremacy~\cite{boixo2018characterizing,arute2019quantum} and device characterization~\cite{liu2023observation}.
+Recently, the rise of quantum machine learning has created a new demand for these states~\cite{cerezo2022challenges}.
+Large collections of quantum states are treated as ``quantum data'' to learn the underlying patterns of many-body systems~\cite{jager2023universala,flam2022learning}.

-While pure states are idealized, random mixed states effectively describe realistic quantum many-body systems, elucidating thermalization and phase structures~\cite{khemani2017critical}.
-Within this domain, random thermal states are essential due to their connection to statistical mechanics: they encode equilibrium physics and enable critical tests of both the eigenstate thermalization hypothesis~\cite{d2016quantum} and random matrix theory predictions~\cite{khemani2017critical,buijsman2019random}.
-Importantly, thermal states of generic many-body Hamiltonians exhibit highly nontrivial correlations and often volume-law entanglement, making them representative of the ``typical'' mixed states encountered in quantum chaos and finite-temperature phases~\cite{liu2023observation}.
-This positions random thermal states as a minimal yet physically grounded ensemble for probing universal many-body phenomena, motivating the development of quantum algorithms that can efficiently generate them without relying on detailed spectral knowledge or classical simulation of the underlying dynamics.